SoftUni/Programming-Basics-Book-Python-EN/chapter-09-problems-for-champions.md

 Let's also explain one of the more interesting lines here.
 Let's take the second digit of the year for example (**`d6`**).
 We divide the year by 100, and we take a remainder of 10.
 What do we do?
 First, we eliminate the last 2 digits of the year by dividing by 100 (Example: **`2018 / 100 = 20`**).
 With the remainder of 10, we take the last digit of the resulting number (**`20 % 10 = 0`**) and so we get 0, which is the second digit of 2018.

 What remains is to do the calculation that will give us the magical weight of a given date.
 In order **not to write all multiplications**, as shown in the example, we will simply apply a **grouping**.
 What we need to do is multiply each digit with those that follow it.
-Instead of typing **`d1 * d2 + d1 * d3 + … + d1 * d8`**,we can shorten this expression to **`d1 * (d2 + d3 + … + d8)`**, for grouping when we have multiplication and summing up.
+Instead of typing **`d1 * d2 + d1 * d3 + … + d1 * d8`**, we can shorten this expression to **`d1 * (d2 + d3 + … + d8)`**, for grouping when we have multiplication and summing up.
 Applying the same simplification for the other multiplications, we get the following formula:

 ![](/assets/chapter-9-1-images/02.Magic-dates-06.png)